1 of 10

 Treasury VOS 2018

-Treasury Vendor Outreach Sessions for FY 2017 and 2018 are held at 1801 L Street, NW, Washington, DC.
+Treasury Vendor Outreach Sessions for FY 2019 are held at 1801 L Street, NW, Washington, DC.
 This is a secured building, please show your government issued ID to Security.
 There will be a check in process by OSDBU staff.

 3 of 10